davidenberg/Junction2023/README.md

 # Junction 2023 Pixieray: Peek behind the eyes

-## BlinkBonanza: Blink and you won't miss it.
+## Driving Change: In the Blink for Safety

 ## Description
 Distracted and fatigued driving poses widespread risks, impacting both individuals and society​.